Medicare Coverage for Cataract Surgery

 Medicare Part B covers outpatient cataract surgery and medical costs associated with your operation such as doctor visits before and after the surgery.
 Most cataract surgeries are performed in outpatient settings.

 Medicare covers 80 percent of the Medicare-approved costs for these medical services.
-You are responsible for the remaining 20 percent, plus your Part B deductible ($198 in 2020).
+You are responsible for the remaining 20 percent, plus your Part B deductible ($198 in 2020, $203 in 2021).